fortinmike/Regexer/README.md

 ## Features

+- Implemented as a category on NSString which makes for super-clean regex-using code.
 - As you most probably know, there is a non-negligible cost to regex compilation.
 Regexer keeps compiled regexes around to prevent unnecessary re-compilation for subsequent uses of the same regex.
-- Implemented as a category on NSString which makes for super-clean, regex-using code.
 - Use regexes without polluting your classes with regex instantitation, compilation and caching logic.
 - Regexes are lazily compiled for you, automatically.
 If you want to precompile them for performance reasons, Regexer enables that, too.
+- Regexer is thread-safe.

 ## Usage